Humility. . . Heaviness. . . Hallelujah

 We want the hallelujah of the resurrection without the humility and heaviness of Calvary.

-However, Jesus’ model, displayed in all four gospels, clearly testifies that it doesn’t happen this way.
-It just doesn’t.
+However, Jesus’ model, presented in all four Gospels, clearly testifies that it doesn’t happen this way.
+It just does not.

 First and foremost, there’s a cross.